mesosphere/dcos-docs-site/pages/services/edge-lb/reference/cli-reference/index.md

 | `--verbose`   | Enable additional logging of requests and responses. |

 ### Permissions
-To remove any orphan Edge-LB pools or load balancing framework created by Edge-LB, the Edge-LB service account or user account must have the following permission:
+To remove the Elastic Load Balancer framework that was created by Edge-LB when deployed on AWS instances, the Edge-LB service account or user account must have the following permission:

 <code>
+dcos:adminrouter:service:marathon full
+dcos:adminrouter:package full
-dcos:adminrouter:service:edgelb:/v2/pools full
+dcos:adminrouter:service:edgelb full
 </code>

-### Examples
+### Example

-After launching a service and creating a [pool configuration file](/services/edge-lb/reference/pool-configuration-reference), you can use the following command to deploy it:
+After uninstalling Edge-LB packages, you can use the following command to remove remnants of the Elastic load balancing framework deployed on AWS instances:

 `dcos edgelb cleanup`

-For additional information about removing Edge-LB pools and artifacts, see [Uninstalling Edge-LB](../../how-to-tasks/uninstalling/).
+For additional information about deleting Edge-LB pools and uninstalling Edge-LB packages, see [Uninstalling Edge-LB](../../how-to-tasks/uninstalling/).

 # dcos edgelb create
 Use this command to create a single pool given a pool configuration file written in JSON.